angular/material-start/README.md

 ### Step #6: Adaptive Layouts

 The Angular Material Layout API uses **flexbox** to enable your DOM containers and elements to fluidly respond to height and width changes in the browser viewport.
 The Layout API also uses media queries to define specific browser width ranges that can trigger yoru application to **adapt** to the new viewport size.
 These *ranges* are known as breakpoints and are defined here:

 ![breakpointranges](https://cloud.githubusercontent.com/assets/210413/12618815/2ea8743c-c4db-11e5-817f-0bdd20a6406c.png)

 But using media queries and breakpoints is too low-level for Angular Material developers.
-Hence the use of the
+Hence the use of the following aliases.

 ![breakpoint-aliases](https://cloud.githubusercontent.com/assets/210413/12618729/cbeb4b9e-c4da-11e5-84a7-8fab43f20d4b.png)

 Simply append the alias to the desired Layout API to trigger that directive to work only when the breakpoint range is active.

 ![layout_api_with_aliases](https://cloud.githubusercontent.com/assets/210413/12619004/de4f031a-c4db-11e5-85f5-5c426f4045e3.png)

 In this lesson, you will add adaptive breakpoints so the application layout will adapt to different device display sizes.

 * Add a Menu button in the Toolbar
 * Lock the Users list open if device display is wider than > 600px; hide otherwise.